Former Army Medic Uses CPR Technique To Save A Kitten

 Watch Alex’s story in the video below:

 We are sure that Alex and Dustin will have the best time together.
-We are confident that their story will inspire us to help poor animals in need.
+We are confident that their story will inspire us to help animals in need.
 Also, adopt whenever you can.